Mi5sssss/ECSE_6680_advanced_VLSI_design/project2/readme.md

 The system is designed to compress data efficiently like ZSTD, utilizing various modules each tailored for specific tasks within the data compression pipeline.

+## Understanding Finite State Entropy (FSE) Encoding

+### What is Finite State Entropy?

+Finite State Entropy (FSE) is an advanced form of entropy coding used in data compression that surpasses traditional methods like Huffman coding in terms of efficiency and compression ratios.
+FSE utilizes a table-driven approach to dynamically adjust the probabilities of symbols based on their occurrence and context, which leads to more efficient compression of data with varying statistical properties.

+### How Does FSE Work?

+FSE operates on the principle of transforming the input data into a series of states using a set of encoding tables derived from the symbol probabilities of the input data.
+The process is detailed as follows:

+#### 1. **Probability Modeling**

+- FSE first analyzes the input data to determine the frequency of each symbol.
+- Based on these frequencies, a probability model is created which assigns each symbol a probability and a corresponding coding range.

+#### 2. **Table Generation**

+- Using the probability model, FSE generates two primary tables:
+  - **State transition table**: Dictates how the current state changes after encoding a symbol.
+  - **Symbol transformation table**: Maps each symbol to a new state and a part of the output bitstream.

+#### 3. **Encoding Process**

+- The encoding process starts with an initial state.
+- For each symbol in the input:
+  - The symbol is used to look up in the symbol transformation table, which provides a new state and the bits to be written to the output.
+  - These bits are output in reverse order, starting from the least significant bit.
+  - The state transition table is then consulted with the current state and the symbol to determine the next state.

+#### 4. **Normalization**

+- During encoding, if the state reaches a boundary that cannot represent the next symbol, a normalization process occurs:
+  - Bits are output to the bitstream to make room for more symbols.
+  - This ensures that the encoder and decoder stay synchronized.

+#### 5. **Termination**

+- Once all input symbols are processed, the final state represents the last part of the encoded data.
+- The final bits derived from the last state are written to the output to complete the encoding process.

+### Benefits of Using FSE

+- **Efficiency**: FSE adapts to the symbol distribution dynamically, providing better compression ratios than static methods.
+- **Speed**: Despite its complexity, modern implementations of FSE are designed to be extremely fast, making it suitable for real-time applications.
+- **Versatility**: It can be used across various data types and applications, from text compression to multimedia encoding.

 ## Module Descriptions

 ### **Arithmetic Package (`arithmetic_pkg.vhd`)**